 Definition of category of food Designation 1.
 Refined oils of animal origin 'Oil', together with either the adjective 'animal', or the indication of specific animal origin.
 The expression 'fully hydrogenated' or 'partly hydrogenated', as appropriate, must accompany the indication of a hydrogenated oil 2.
 Refined fats of animal origin 'Fat', together with either the adjective 'animal' or the indication of specific animal origin.
-The expression 'fully hydrogenated' or 'partly hydrogenated', as appropriate, must accompany the indication of a hydrogenated fat 3.
-Mixtures of flour obtained from two or more cereal species 'Flour', followed by a list of the cereals from which it has been obtained, in descending order by weight 4.
+The expression 'fully hydrogenated' or 'partly hydrogenated', as appropriate, must accompany the indication of a hydrogenated fat Mixtures of flour obtained from two or more cereal species 'Flour', followed by a list of the cereals from which it has been obtained, in descending order by weight 4.
 Starches, and starches modified by physical means or by enzymes 'Starch'

 Definition of category of food Designation 5.
 All species of fish where the fish constitutes an ingredient of another food and provided that the name and presentation of such food does not refer to a specific species of fish 'Fish' 6.
 All types of cheese where the cheese or mixture of cheeses constitutes an ingredient of another food and provided that the name and presentation of such food does not refer to a specific type of cheese 'Cheese' 7.
 All spices not exceeding 2% by weight of the food 'Spice(s)' or 'mixed spices' 8.
-All herbs or parts of herbs not exceeding 2% by weight of the food 'Herb(s)' or 'mixed herbs' 9.
-All types of gum preparations used in the manufacture of gum base for chewing gum 'Gum base' 10.
-All types of crumbed baked cereal products 'Crumbs' or 'rusks' as appropriate 11.
+All herbs or parts of herbs not exceeding 2% by weight of the food 'Herb(s)' or 'mixed herbs' All types of gum preparations used in the manufacture of gum base for chewing gum 'Gum base' All types of crumbed baked cereal products 'Crumbs' or 'rusks' as appropriate 11.
 All types of sucrose 'Sugar' 12.
 Anhydrous dextrose or dextrose monohydrate 'Dextrose' 13.
 Glucose syrup and anhydrous glucose syrup 'Glucose syrup' 14.
 All types of milk protein (caseins, caseinates and whey proteins) and mixtures thereof 'Milk proteins' 15.
 Press, expeller or refined cocoa butter 'Cocoa butter' 16.
-All types of wine as covered by Annex XIb to Regulation (EC) No 1234/2007 1 'Wine'
+All types of wine as covered by Annex Xlb to Regulation (EC) No 1234/2007 1 'Wine'

+T

-Definition of category of food Designation 17.
-Skeletal muscles 1 of mammalian and bird species recognised as fit for human consumption with naturally included or adherent tissue, where the total fat and connective tissue content does not fit for human ncluded or total fat and ' meat' and the name(s) 2 of the animal species from which it comes exceed the values indicated below and where the meat constitutes an ingredient of another food.
-Maximum fat and connective tissue contents for ingredients designated by an ingredient e tissue the term '... mea Species Fat content Collagen/ meat protein ratio Mammals (other than rabbits and porcines) & mixtures of species with mammals predominating 25% 25% Porcines 30% 25% Birds and rabbits 15% 10% The collagen/meat protein ratio is expressed as the percentage of collagen in meat protein.
-The collagen content means the hydroxyproline content multiplied by a factor of 8.
-If these maximum limits are exceeded, but all other criteria for the definition of 'meat' are satisfied, the ' meat' content must be adjusted downwards accordingly and the list of ingredients must mention, in addition to the term ' meat', the presence of fat and/or connective tissue.
-The products covered by the definition of 'mechanically separated meat' are excluded from this definition ge of collagen en content content exceeded, definition of meat' content ds accordingly ust mention, eat', the ective tissue. e definition of eat' are 'mechanically separated meat' and the 18.
-All types of products covered by the 'mechanically separated meat' and the definition of 'mechanically separated meat' at' and the name(s) of the animal species from which it comes
+Definition of category of food Designation

+17. Skeletal muscles1 of mammalian and bird species recognised as fit for human consumption with naturally included or adherent tissue, where the total fat and connective tissue content does not exceed the values indicated below and where the meat constitutes an ingredient of another food.
+Maximum fat and connective tissue contents for ingredients designated by the term ' meat' fit for human ncluded or otal fat and pes not below and an ingredient e tissue ignated by ' meat' and the name(s) 2 of the animal species from which it comes

+Species Fat Collagen/

+content meat

+protein ratio

+Mammals 25% 25%

+(other than

+rabbits and

+porcines) &

+mixtures of

+species with mammals

+predominating

+Porcines 30% 25%

+Birds and 15% 10%

+rabbits

+The collagen meat protein ratio is

+expressed as • •

+in meat proteir •

+means the hyd content

+multiplied by a factor of 8.
+If these maximum limits are exceeded,

+,

+but all other criteria for the definition of 'meat' are satisfied, the ' meat' content

+,

+must be adjusted downwards accordingly and the list of ingredients must mention, • • • • • • • • • • • • • • • • • • • •

+in addition to the term ' meat', the

+presence of fat and/or connective tissue.

+The products covered by the definition of

+'mechanically separated meat' are

+excluded from this definition

+18. All types of products covered by the ered by the 'mechanically separated meat' and the

+'mechanically separated meat' and the name(s) of the animal species from

+definition of 'mechanically separated eparated which it comes